 Pricing

-Pricing for this bundled supply arrangement will depend on engineering cost estimates currently being performed by ENA.
+Pricing for this bundled supply arrangement will depend on engineering cost estimates currently being prepared by ENA.

 Exclusivity

-ENA would require that Delta agree that for (18) months from the date of agreement, Delta would not solicit or entertain any offers from any third party or negotiate with any third party concerning the natural gas supply to Delta’s Facility.
+Prior to ENA providing Delta any pricing information concerning this proposal, ENA would require that Delta agree that for a period of (18) months , Delta would not solicit or entertain any offers from any third party or negotiate with any third party concerning the natural gas supply to Delta’s Facility.
 During such (18) month period, ENA shall have the exclusive right to negotiate with Delta concerning incremental natural gas supply to Delta’s Facility.

 Guarantees